Blood pressure screening

 • Individuals with a family history of hypertension

-• People with metabolic conditions such as obesity and diabetes
+• People with metabolic diseases such as obesity and diabetes

-• Individuals with habits of smoking or excessive alcohol consumption
+• Individuals with smoking or excessive alcohol consumption habits

 • People with a history of cardiovascular disease

-Additionally, pregnant women and the elderly should undergo regular blood pressure screening to detect potential issues early.
+Additionally, pregnant women and the elderly should undergo regular blood pressure screening to detect potential blood pressure-related issues early.

 Usage and Dosage

-Blood pressure screening is usually conducted at hospitals, clinics, or community health centers by trained healthcare personnel.
+Blood pressure screening is usually conducted in hospitals, clinics, or community health centers by trained healthcare personnel.
 During measurement, patients should remain quiet and avoid vigorous activity.
-The cuff should be placed on the upper arm comfortably.
+The cuff should be placed on the upper arm for comfort.

 Benefits and Advantages

-The main benefit of blood pressure screening is the early detection of hypertension, which reduces the risk of cardiovascular disease.
-Regular testing helps patients understand their blood pressure status and take appropriate lifestyle adjustments or medication.
+The main benefit of blood pressure screening is early detection of hypertension, which reduces the risk of cardiovascular diseases.
+Regular testing helps patients understand their blood pressure status and take appropriate lifestyle adjustments or medication treatments.

-• Early detection of hypertension reduces cardiovascular risks
+• Early detection of hypertension reduces cardiovascular risk

 • Provides scientific basis for personalized treatment plans